[Updated on 31 July 2018]

 30. Take the original inner-city walking tour with Past Experiences

 Experience Jozi on the ground.
-The original inner city walking tour company has a Braamfontein Art tour coming up (R150 pp), architecture tours, graffiti and historical tours and many other authentic Jozi experiences on offer.
-Book by calling 011 678 3905.
+The original inner-city walking tour company, Past Experiences, has a Braamfontein Art tour, architecture tours, graffiti and historical tours and many other authentic Jozi experiences on offer.

-31. Get your adrenaline fix at Orlando Towers
+31. Get your adrenaline fix at the Orlando Towers

 This is the site of the world’s first bungee jump between two cooling towers.
-A variety of adrenaline junkie activities are available with the most affordable being the 25m rock climbing course (R50 per person) and the group paintball at R170 per person (100 balls each) available at the bottom of the western cooling tower.
-If you’re keen to spend a bit more and you’re feeling up to the challenge the Bungee Jump is R480, the Power Swing is R360 and Abseiling/Rap jumping is R260.
-Booking 48 hours in advance essential for certain activities.
-071 674 4343.
-Dynamo Street cnr Old Potch Road, Soweto.
+A variety of adrenaline junkie activities are available with the most affordable being the 25-metre rock climbing course (R60 per person) and the group paintball at R200 per person (100 balls each) available at the bottom of the western cooling tower.
+If you’re keen to spend a bit more and you’re feeling up to the challenge the Bungee Jump is R550.

 32. High tea at Lindfield Victorian House Museum

-Cost: R120 for a tour and high tea.
+Cost: R150 for a tour and high tea served afterwards.

 33. Catch a jazz show at the Orbit

 The Orbit is a warm bistro with serious jazz performances.
-Open from Tuesday to Saturday from 5.30pm to 1.30am. +27 11 339 66 45, 81 de Korte Street, Braamfontein.
+Open from Tuesday to Saturday from 17:30 to 01:30.
 Booking in advance highly recommended.
-See the program calendar here.
+See the programme calendar for more information.

 35. Ubuntu Kraal Brewery, Soweto